 Asbestos attacks a layer of lining inside the abdominal cavity, lungs and heart called the mesothelium.
 The most common of the three types of mesothelioma is known as pleural mesothelioma, which is caused by a buildup of fluid inside the lungs.
 Peritoneal mesothelioma is less common and attacks the liver, spleen and bowels, and causes the abdominal cavity to enlarge.
 Pericardial mesothelioma, the rarest form of the cancer, happens when the asbestos fibers invade the lining of the heart.
 Asbestos exposure can also cause lung cancer.

-Anyone who worked with or around asbestos could develop one of the harmful forms of mesothelioma cancer, however, the following workers are more likely to have encountered asbestos in their careers:
+Anyone who worked with or around products containing asbestos or asbestos jobsites could develop one of the harmful forms of mesothelioma cancer, however, the following workers are more likely to have encountered asbestos in their careers:

 - Construction workers